Pathoschild/FluentHttpClient/README.md

 **Pathoschild.FluentHttpClient** is a strongly-typed easy-to-use asynchronous REST API client, built on top of the .NET 4.5 [HttpClient][].
 The client provides a single fluent interface that lets you create an HTTP request, dispatch and wait for it, and process the response.
-(The client will automatically inject any required HTTP configuration, like `User-Agent` and `Accept` headers.)
+The client will automatically inject any required HTTP configuration (like `User-Agent` and `Accept` headers) and handle the plumbing code.

 ## Usage
 You start by creating a client, and chain methods to configure your request and response: